Skip to main content

 name national char(10)

-Warning text
+Warning content

 With ignoreWarnings = false